Saskatchewan Rental Property Tax Deductions Checklist

 CCA basics for Saskatchewan rentals

 Capital Cost Allowance is the tax mechanism for slowly deducting the cost of long-life property over time.
-For Saskatchewan rental properties:
+The classes that apply to most Saskatchewan rentals:

 Saskatchewan-specific tax considerations